The Herman Miller logo has always been one of these logos that I have long enjoyed viewing.

-So whilst digging around to find out the story behind the Herman Miller logo I came across a brief blog post on the Herman Miller website documenting, in images, the evolution of the Herman Miller brand since 1905.
+Whilst digging around to find out the story behind the Herman Miller logo I came across a brief blog post on the Herman Miller website.
+This post documents, in images, the evolution of the Herman Miller brand since 1905.

 What follows is a brief visual history as seen on their original blog post, Logo Design & the Evolution of our Identity.